Rounak777803/Call-Center-Data-Analysis-Dashboard/README.md

 The dashboard empowers stakeholders to gain quick, effective insights into call center operations and identify areas for improvement.

-**📈 Dashboard Screenshot**
-Here's a glimpse of the interactive dashboard:
-(Note: You will need to replace images/call_center_dashboard.png with the actual path to your screenshot file in your repository.)

 **📂 dashboard**
 (